digital-asset/contingent-claims/docs/README.md

 Finally, those who wish to develop the library would benefit from an understanding of recursion schemes, which are used to implement most of the workflows.
 Patrick Thomson's [blog post series](https://blog.sumtypeofway.com/posts/introduction-to-recursion-schemes.html) is an excellent resource to get up to speed on the topic.

-## Notation

-We often refer to primitives such as `One` or `When` as nodes, as they are implemented as nodes in a tree structure.

-The primitives are capitalized, whereas variable or function names are lower case.
-For instance, in the contract `Cond pred c1 c2`

-- `Cond` represents the primitive introduced in the paper
-- `pred` is a boolean predicate (a function that takes `t` as an input and returns a value which is either `True` or `False`)
-- `c1` and `c2` are the respective sub-contracts

 ## References

 <a id="1">[1]</a>